Hearmic/Uni-notes/Math/MATH 1013 Applied Calc 1/M 1013 Range of a function.md

-$E_x$ (range of a function) is the set of all possible output values (or y-values) that a function can produce for its given inputs.
+$E$ (range of a function) is the set of all possible output values (or y-values) that a function can produce for its given inputs.

 ## How to find the range of a function?